Technical Review by

 Open-source application security tools provide real value when your team has the engineering capacity to deploy and maintain them.
 They excel at transparency and customization but require operational investment compared to managed platforms.

 For development teams focused on code quality and bug prevention, SonarQube delivers consistent analysis from IDE through CI/CD.
 The free IDE plugin alone provides meaningful value, and the unified rulesets eliminate gaps between local checks and pipeline gates.
-Cloud version works for open-source projects at no cost.
+The cloud version works for open-source projects at no cost.

 For vulnerability scanning without licensing overhead, Greenbone OpenVAS offers daily updates and detection depth that competes with commercial scanners.
 Expect UI and usability rough edges, and plan on infrastructure investment.
 For larger deployments, the enterprise appliance or cloud service removes deployment headaches.